Cyber and Data Privacy Due Diligence

 This is an Insight article, written by a selected partner as part of GIR's co-published content.
 Read more on Insight

 On 25 July 2016, Verizon Communications announced that it would pay US$4.83 billion in cash to purchase Yahoo!
-Inc. Seven months later, that price was cut by US$350 million and Yahoo! agreed to pay 50 per cent of any costs relating to government investigations and private litigation relating to historic data breaches.
+Inc. Seven months later, that price was cut by US$350million and Yahoo! agreed to pay 50 per cent of any costs relating to government investigations and private litigation concerning historic data breaches.
 The reason for the change?
 Verizon identified two massive undisclosed data breaches during its due diligence, which dramatically changed the value of the transaction.

 Overview of cyber due diligence